harrywsh/phrase-detection/README.md

       5. 9: This refers to the scoring method (look in `final_framework_v6.py` for details).
 For now, this parameter is always set to 9.
       6. An extra parameter `iter_num` exists, but it needs to be set within the source code of `final_framework_v6.py`.
 It affects the number of iterations to be run.
 6. As mentioned earlier, your results will be stored in the designated output file.
+7. Push your results, with a meaningful file name <ins>that indicates date, time, framework version, scoring method, corpus</ins> (and ensure it's in the outputs directory).